FAR -- Part 4

 (a) Procurement Instrument Identifier (PIID).
 Agencies shall have in place a process that ensures that each PIID used to identify a solicitation or contract action is unique Governmentwide, and will remain so for at least 20 years from the date of contract award.

-(b) Agencies must submit their proposed identifier format to the General Services Administration’s Integrated Acquisition Environment Program Office, which maintains a registry of the agency-unique identifier schemes.
+(b) Agencies must submit their proposed identifier format to the General Services Administration’s Integrated Award Environment Program Office, which maintains a registry of the agency-unique identifier schemes.

 (c) The PIID shall consist of alpha characters in the first positions to indicate the agency, followed by alpha-numeric characters according to agency procedures.